 According to Andrea Perron, the current owner, Norma Sutcliffe, who purchased the home in 1983, stated that she, her husband Gerry, and various visitors to the home have had paranormal experiences in the farmhouse, including the door banging in the front hall, sounds of people talking in another room, the sounds of footsteps scurrying around the house, and one odd instance when her husband’s chair began vibrating in the study room.
 They claim to have also witnessed a glowing blue light “shoot across the bedroom”, “fog” floating through the rooms of the home, and vibrations in the walls so intense they felt the house was going to come apart.
 Several visitors to their home have independently reported seeing an elderly woman, hair in a bun, moving silently throughout the house.

-James Wan’s movie, The Conjuring (available with a great set of extended special features content on Blu-ray™ Combo Pack and HD Digital Download 10/22), was based on the facts surrounding the Harrisville Haunting.
+James Wan’s movie, The Conjuring (and later, The Conjuring 2) was based on the facts surrounding the Harrisville Haunting.
 The Conjuring screenplay was based on personal case files from the Warrens as well as information that Carolyn Perron provided to the producers.
 Lorraine Warren acted as a consultant during the filming and appeared on set to offer guidance as the movie was being filmed.

 The Conjuring Doll (featured in the movie)

 The doll shown in The Conjuring movie was based on a separate case from 1970 that paranormal investigators Ed and Lorraine Warren handled, the case of the Annabelle doll.
 Similar to the earlier Robert the Doll and other creepy doll cases, it was believed that a demonic entity dwelt inside Annabelle the doll.
 Warrens.net explains the case: